Průhonice: Sights

-Průhonice Castle Park is one of the most significant castle parks in the Czech Republic.
-Since 2010, it has been protected as a national cultural monument.
-Later in 2010, it also has been included in the UNESCO list of World Heritage Sites (as part of Historic Centre of Prague).
-It is described as "original masterpiece of garden landscape architecture of worldwide importance".
-It has area of 250 ha, out of which 211.42 ha is UNESCO World Heritage Site.
+The most important monument is the Průhonice Castle and its park.
+It is one of the most significant castle parks in the Czech Republic.
+Since 2010, the castle complex has been protected as a national cultural monument.
+Later in 2010, the castle park also became a UNESCO World Heritage Site (as part of Historic Centre of Prague).
+The park is described as "original masterpiece of garden landscape architecture of worldwide importance".
+It has area of 250 ha, of which 211.42 ha is UNESCO World Heritage Site.
 It was founded in 1885 by Count Arnošt Emanuel Silva Tarouca.

+The castle's current appearance is a result of the Neo-Renaissance reconstruction in 1889–1894.
+Since 1927, it has been owned by the state.
+It is home to the Institute of Botany of the Academy of Sciences of the Czech Republic.

-The Romanesque Church of the Nativity of the Virgin Mary is located in the park.
+The Church of the Nativity of the Virgin Mary is located in the park.
 It is the oldest preserved building in the municipality.
+This Romanesque church was extended in the Gothic style after 1300, and further modified during the Baroque era.

 The Dendrological Garden was founded in the 1970s.
 It has an area of 73 ha.
 There are about 5,000 taxa of woody plants and perennials, which makes it one of the largest collections of ornamental plants in the country.